johnx25bd/os-technical-showcase/README.md

 # Technical Showcase: Outline

+## Ordnance Survey in 2020

+- OS has a rich history, serving as Britain's national mapping agency since William Roy surveyed Scotland in the mid 1700s.
+- As mapping has evolved, so has Ordnance Survey.
+- In 2020, teams of OS surveyors capture high resolution location data about Britain.
+- This is analyzed, parsed, tagged, and stored in a spatial database with 500million features, the OS MasterMap Topography layer.
+- We're constantly innovating, working to provide state of the art location data and map visualization techniques.
+- OS adapts to the needs of the moment.
+We recently announced our COVID19 license, which makes OS data free for anyone supporting the UK response to the coronavirus pandemic.

+## PSGA

+- Public Sector Geospatial Agreement => designed to the economic value of Ordnance Survey data by making it easier and less expensive to access and use OS data.
+- Read slides
+- Today we are going to look at the OS Data Hub, a cornerstone of Ordnance Survey's effort to fulfill our commitment to make it easier for developers, data scientists and other users to access OS data.

+## OS Data Hub

+- Portal to the new APIs.
+- Show demo
+- Manage account and API keys, monitor usage, access documentation, support and pricing information, and so on.

 ## Intro to APIs

 - The OS Data Hub, which will include 7 APIs.
 This webinar will touch on 4 beta services that are live now: